ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is well-typed if all of the following are true:

-* If the function expression occurs as a `test-expr` in a logical expression, the function is declared to have a result type of `LogicalType`, or (conversion applies as per {{type-conv}})
+* If the function expression occurs as a `test-expr` in a logical expression, the function is declared to have a result type of `LogicalType`, or (by conversion as per {{type-conv}})
   `NodesType`.
 * If the function expression occurs directly as a `comparable` in a comparison, the